1049 Brands 3154 Models 21132 Galleries 13156 Typefaces 6273 Patents

 + Reliable.

-+ Very quiet for an ultra-portable, so if you like to work at places with people around, like cafés, parks, beaches etc., you can probably use this without bothering anyone.
-Depending on the situation it might be a good idea to ask the staff or the people around you first, of course.
++ Pretty quiet for an ultra-portable, so if you like to work at places with people around, like cafés, parks, beaches etc., you can probably use this without bothering anyone too much.

-+ Has a variable line spacing plunger on the left platen knob (or whatever it's called).
++ Has a variable line spacing plunger on the left platen knob.

 Neutral